 Breaking down siloses and revamping legacy systems altogether

-Wholesale app rebuilding could be one option of modernizing legacy systems.
+Wholesale app rebuilding could be one option for modernizing legacy systems.
 However, rewriting an old system made up of tens of millions of lines of code could take years; maybe months using automated migration tools and advanced no-code or low-code environments.
 Regardless, it’s a lot of time wasted that companies don’t have.

 Service decomposition is a strategy that many have already embraced.
 In simple terms, it means taking the old application and breaking it into multiple components.
 This way, maintenance becomes easier and development becomes more independent.
 Using APIs, the next step would be to expose the components as “containerized micro-services”.
 The approach has become rather popular among numerous companies, but it’s not necessarily used to modernize a legacy system.